rioultf/rioultf.github.io/dota_pulse.md

 ## Conclusion

 We only delivered here an univariate rough analysis of the times where objectives fall in DotA.
-It is just a way to our main goal, witch addresses the dynamic of the confrontation.
+It is just a way to our main goal, wich addresses the dynamic of the confrontation.
 But it already gives more insight about how to grasp the pulse of DotA.

 ## Who are we?

-Fran?ois Rioult, Nicolas Calenge, Mehdi Kaytoue.
+François Rioult, Nicolas Calenge, Mehdi Kaytoue.